An Incredibly Informative, Revealing & Damning Documentary

 the fiscal "products" which led to this situation, Schechter interviews

-the little guys, but manages to uncover a bunch of new info in the
+the little guys.
+And in doing so, he manages to uncover a bunch of new

-process.
-People like traders from Bayer Sterns who lost their jobs
+info.
+People like traders from Bayer Sterns who lost their jobs during

-during the collapse; former financial analysts and hedge fund managers,
+the collapse; former financial analysts and hedge fund managers, and

-and even some of the young traders whose unfettered greed drove the
+even some of the young traders whose unfettered greed fueled the

 He focuses on analyzing the scheme that was put in play to purposefully